-We check your Pty Ltd company registration.
-This is before it proceeds to ASIC.
+We check your new Australian Pty Ltd company registration.
+This is before we incorporate it with ASIC.

 As you build your Australian company on our website, check if your preferred company name is available.

 Restricted words and expressions in an Australian company:

 You cannot use words that could mislead people about a company’s activities.
 This includes links to the Government, the Royal Family, or ex-service groups.